JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2022-09-25-asr_xls_r_test_gpu_hi.md

 ## Description

-Pretrained Wav2vec2  model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP.`asr_xls_r_test` is a Hindi model originally trained by kapilkd13.
+Pretrained Wav2vec2  model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP.`asr_xls_r_test` is a Hindi model originally trained by Priyajay.

 NOTE: This model only works on a GPU, if you need to use this model on a CPU device please use asr_xls_r_test

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>
 <button class="button button-orange" disabled>Open in Colab</button>
-[Download](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/models/asr_xls_r_test_gpu_hi_4.2.0_3.0_1664086249158.zip){:.button.button-orange.button-orange-trans.arr.button-icon}
+[Download](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/models/asr_xls_r_test_gpu_hi_4.2.0_3.0_1664091040801.zip){:.button.button-orange.button-orange-trans.arr.button-icon}

 ## How to use